The problem

 Transparency

-Trade-off: You give up convenient ambiguity (“it depends”, “we will see later”, opaque pricing).
+Trade-off: you give up convenient ambiguity (“it depends”, opaque pricing).

 Selection

-Visible signal: Fit questions; access criteria; “this is not for you if…”; stated capacity.
+Signal: fit questions; access criteria; “not for you if…”; stated capacity.

 Reliability